Assessing REST API Test Generation Strategies with Log Coverage: Methodology

 \subsubsection{Locust}

 Locust \footnote{\url{https://locust.io/}} is an open-source load testing framework for HTTP and other protocols.
-It provides an easy and flexible interface for defining basic create, read, update, and delete operations and also more complex use cases of the SUT.
+It provides an easy and flexible interface for defining basic create, read, update, and delete operations and more complex use cases of the SUT.
 In Locust, functions that contain API calls are defined as tasks.
 At the start of test execution, Locust spawns a virtual user population, where each repeatedly picks a random task to execute, sleeps for a predefined time, and picks a new task.
-Tasks can have weights, allowing tasks with a higher weight to be executed more frequently.
-Locust also supports scaling the number of simultaneous users up to millions, enabling testing with a realistic load.
+Tasks can be weighted to control their execution frequency.
+Locust also supports scaling the number of concurrent users up to millions to simulate realistic load.

-For the Locust-based strategy, we use the manually written Locust test suite from the LO2 study that tested Light-OAuth2 system extensively through multiple positive and negative test cases \cite{LO2paper}.
-The test suite was designed to achieve broad API coverage and to enable the collection of execution logs during test execution under both correct and erroneous API usage scenarios.
-The authors manually constructed the test suite according to the Light-OAuth2 system's official API documentation and OpenAPI specification, covering standard authorization flows and CRUD operations.
+For this study, we use a manually written Locust test suite from the LO2 study targeting the Light-OAuth2 system \cite{LO2paper}.
+The test suite was designed based on the system's official API documentation and OpenAPI specifications, covering standard authorization flows and CRUD operations.
+It aims to achieve broad API coverage through multiple positive and negative test cases and enable log collection during test execution under both correct and erroneous API usage scenarios.
+As these tests were created without AI assistance, they required significant effort and a deep understanding of the system.

-Due to their different execution setup and concurrency characteristics, Locust tests serve as a reference baseline rather than a directly controlled experimental condition.
+Due to differences in execution setup and concurrency characteristics, Locust tests serve as a reference baseline rather than a directly controlled experimental condition.